Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

   `openAPIV3Schema` is the only supported schema type.
 Activities may reference input properties.
 - `orchestration`: Defines the sequence of activities that are executed to deploy the resource.

 The orchestration is a collection of activities.
-Activities may form a Directed Acyclic Graph (DAG) by declaring dependencies using the `dependsOn` property.
+Activities form a Directed Acyclic Graph (DAG) by declaring dependencies using the `dependsOn` property.
 At deployment time, the activities will be ordered using a topological sort and grouping activities into tiers of parallel execution steps based on their dependencies.